Alright (Kendrick Lamar song): Inspiration and structure

 In an interview with MTV News, Lamar stated that he found inspiration for "Alright" while visiting South Africa and witnessing problems that locals faced: "their struggle was ten times harder."
 The track opens with lines from Alice Walker's The Color Purple, "Alls my life, I had to fight".
 In "Alright", Lamar introduces a character named Lucy, who plays an essential role throughout the album.
 In the track's lyrics, as Lamar gets bigger, so does Lucy: "ain't a profit big enough to feed you".
 At the end of the track, Lamar discusses suicidal thoughts once in a hotel room "I didn't wanna self-destruct...
 The evils of Lucy was all around me."
 Musically, the track features marching band propulsion and a jazz band's breezy reeds.
 For his sole production credit, Pharrell Williams, who made the track with Digi+Phonics' member Sounwave, sings the hook.

 Recording

 Pharrell Williams produced the song's instrumental in 2014, originally intending it for Fabolous.
 After hearing the beat, Lamar immediately began to write lyrics for the song, however, he initially felt that it didn't mesh well with jazz and funk influences of To Pimp a Butterfly.
-Sounwave then worked with Terrace Martin to incorporate drums into the instrumental, which lead to Lamar approving the song for the album.
+Sounwave then worked with Terrace Martin to incorporate drums into the instrumental, which led to Lamar approving the song for the album.